Generic Name: gefitinib (ge FI ti nib)

 if you take a blood thinner (warfarin, Coumadin, Jantoven).

-FDA pregnancy category D. Do not use Iressa if you are pregnant.
+Do not use Iressa if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control, and tell your doctor if you become pregnant during treatment.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your treatment ends.

 It is not known whether gefitinib passes into breast milk or if it could harm a nursing baby.
 Do not breast-feed while taking Iressa.